With $70M from Alphabet, United Masters replaces record labels

 Health IQ raises $34.6 million for life insurance for healthy people

-The records labels are obsolete.
-They haven’t kept up as music evolved from selling CDs to streaming songs to promote concert tickets and merchandise.
+Record labels are obsolete.
+They haven’t kept up as music evolved from selling CDs to streaming songs to promoting concert tickets and merchandise.
 Labels were meant to help artists generate albums, fame, and money.
-But now anyone can record themselves and no “buys” music.
+But now anyone can record themselves and no one “buys” music.
 So today that requires being a technology company, combining analytics with hyper-targeted advertising.
 And the old labels don’t have the engineering talent for it.

 That’s why last year, the former president of Interscope Records Steve Stoute secretly raised $70 million from Google parent company Alphabet, prestigious venture firm Andreessen Horowitz, and entertainment giant 20th Century Fox.